RachWalm/dyslexia/README.md

 [CSS-validator](https://jigsaw.w3.org/css-validator/) was used to perform the CSS validation.

-The first image in my README.md was a screenshot from [AmIResponsive](https://amiresponsive.co.uk/).
+The first image in the README.md was a screenshot from [AmIResponsive](https://amiresponsive.co.uk/).

 The pallet for the colors for the overall look of the website were generated using https://coolors.co/